 We do not have the capability to manufacture our own material necessary to support our drug candidate development programs nor do we intend to acquire such capability as part of our present business strategy.
 We currently have agreements in place with Serum Institute whereby Serum Institute produces clinical materials for use in the development of drug candidates involving our PolyXen technology.
-We are currently dependent on SynBio for clinical materials with respect to our OncoHist AML research programs.
 We are currently dependent on Kevelt for clinical materials with respect to our XBIO-101 research program.
+When and if we decide to restart our OncoHist AML research program, we would be dependent on SynBio for clinical materials with respect to that program.
 We are investigating second source alternative suppliers for our clinical materials.
-There can be no assurance that we will be successful in this effort or that if a second source is secured that it would be available to us on commercially reasonable terms or in a timely fashion should any disruption in supply from Serum Institute, SynBio or Kevelt occur.
+There can be no assurance that we will be successful in this effort or that if a second source is secured that it would be available to us on commercially reasonable terms or in a timely fashion should any disruption in supply from Serum Institute, Kevelt or SynBio occur.